YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 .. image:: dbupdate.gif

 At any given time the database file (yottadb.dat) has a single active journal file (yottadb.mjl) with links to predecessor ("previous generation") journal files.
 The black arrow between the journal files demonstrate how a journal file is back-linked to its predecessor with a file name in the form of yottadb.mjl_YYYYJJJHHMMSS to form a chain of journal files.
-When a switch of journal files occurs, either implicitly (for example, when AUTOSWITCHLIMIT is reached) or explicitly (for example, on a backup event or MUPIP SET -JOURNAL=ON), YottaDB renames the existing journal file with the timestamp of its last modification.
+When a switch of journal files occurs, either implicitly (for example, when AUTOSWITCHLIMIT is reached) or explicitly (for example, on a backup event or :ref:`MUPIP SET JOURNAL <set-action-journal>`), YottaDB renames the existing journal file with the timestamp of its last modification.
 YottaDB creates a new journal file with the name of the journal file for that database, and specifies the previous generation journal file name (after the rename), in the newly created journal file's header.
 YottaDB journaling provides mechanisms for durable recovery/extract from the journal files: replaying database updates to an active database, reverting the database state to a previous consistent state for when replication is in use, and so on.
 YottaDB automatically turns off journaling on encountering run-time conditions such as no available disk space or no authorization for a process attempting to auto-switch a journal file.
 In such a case, YottaDB also logs an appropriate message to the operator log to alert the operational staff.
 If YottaDB detects that the rename-logic yields a filename that already exists (a condition when journal files are switched in the same second), the string "_N[N[N[N...]]]" is appended to the renamed filename where "N[N[N...]]" denotes a sequence of numbers as follows:

 0,1,2,3,4,5,6,7,8,9,90,91,92,93,94,95,96,97,98,99,990,991,...